-Overheating produced in the core of the reactor resulted in an increase in pressure in the primary circuit, causing the introduction of control rods designed to automatically stop the nuclear reactor.
+The overheating produced in the reactor core resulted in an increase in the pressure in the primary circuit, causing the introduction of control rods intended to automatically stop the nuclear reactor.

-Additional water was pumped through the cooling circuit of an emergency.
-However, the valves controlling the passage to the steam generator is blocked for a while.
-The responsible engineer disconnected the corresponding control operator and confused various measuring instruments.
+Supplemental water was pumped through the emergency cooling circuit.
+However, the valves that controlled the passage to the steam generator were blocked for a few moments.
+The responsible engineer disconnected the corresponding control automatism and confused various measuring instruments.

-Because of these errors, the contaminated water came flooding the containment building that surrounds the reactor.
-Thus radioactive gases were released into the atmosphere (xenóny krypton).
-In addition, they left large amounts of water with a low level of radioactive contamination, which ended up in the river.
+Due to these errors, the contaminated water left flooding the containment building that surrounds the reactor.
+In this way, radioactive gases were released into the atmosphere (xenon and krypton).
+In addition, large amounts of water came out, with a low level of radioactive contamination, which ended up in the river.

-According to the Nuclear Regulatory Commission (NRC) estimated the effective dose equivalent to the 7th of April was 3,300 people.
-This represents an increase of 1.5% in the annual equivalent dose received in the area for natural radiation, which is 1 mSv.
+According to data from the Nuclear Regulatory Commission (NRC), it was estimated that the effective equivalent dose until April 7 was 3,300 people.
+This represents an increase of 1.5% in the annual equivalent dose received in the area by natural radiation, which is 1 millisievert (mSv).

-This accident led to the further improvement of the safety of nuclear power plants, defining corrective measures that have been included in all countries with nuclear facilities, and the development of training programs for staff formacióny of the installation.
+This accident motivated the future improvement of the safety of the nuclear power plants, defining corrective measures that have been included in all countries with nuclear facilities, in addition to the development of training and training programs for the installation's personnel.